-Our net performance for this year is 65%, while our cumulative net performance since inception in March 2016 is 94%.
+Our net performance over 2018 is 47%, while our cumulative net performance since inception in March 2016 is 73%.

-We organize round table meetings for potential investors on a regular basis.
-In these meetings our investment philosophy, as well as methodology are discussed in an interactive setting.
+The next investor meeting will be held January 29 in Amsterdam for those who are interested.
+In this meeting our investment philosophy, as well as methodology are discussed in an interactive setting.

 Our investment decisions are based on thorough research and fundamental analyses.
 In the biotech sector such an analysis especially encompasses product portfolio patent protection, product development risks, market entry barriers, competition and the expected market development.

 But equally important are the serious efforts we undertake to understand the strengths and weaknesses of a company’s management, team dynamics, and their view on the future of the company and the markets they serve.

 Patrick joined Aescap at its start in 2005.
 Where Aescap initially invested in private life sciences companies, Patrick has been a private investor in public equity for over 30 years.
 His track record as a private investor in public biotech companies over the 2-year run-in period before starting Aescap 2.0 in 2016 is 133% (cumulative over 2014+2015), outperforming the Nasdaq Biotech Index over 2,5x.
 From 1995 to 2004 Patrick was the managing director of Firm United Healthcare B.V., a company that provided market research, strategy and communication consultancy services.
 As a co-founder of Firm United Healthcare Patrick was responsible for growing the company into a market leader on the European continent and guided over 35 listed pharma and biotech companies to successfully introduce or grow their products.